Leica reel

-A leica reel is made from animated stills, or sometimes preliminary artwork or storyboard frames, arranged with recorded material.
+A leica reel is made from animated stills or preliminary artwork or storyboard frames.
+These are then arranged with recorded material.
 The specific recorded material used can occasionally be the entire soundtrack of the film, where sound editing has already occurred, though in many cases it is only the vocal soundtrack (in various states of completion) along with a selection of sound effects.